brminnick/AsyncAwaitBestPractices/README.md

 ## How to Rethrow an Exception Caught By `MoveNext`

-Now the question becomes, if every `async` method catches every exception thrown, How can I rethrow the exception?
+Now we see that the `async` method catches every exception thrown - that is to say, the exception is caught internally by the state machine, *but* you the coder will not see it.
+In order for you to see it, you'll need to rethrow the exception to surface it in your debugging.
+So the questions is - how do I rethrow the exception?

 There are a few ways to rethrow exceptions that are thrown in an `async` method: